-Always wear a helmet to help prevent head injuries.Observe all traffic laws and signals, just as if you were driving a car.Do not attempt stunts.Learn about the specific laws for bicyclists in your state.
+Knowing how to use a bicycle is just as important as picking one out.
+Follow this advice before jumping on your bicycle: Always wear a helmet to help prevent head injuries.Never use just your front (right) brake, it may cause you to flip over the handle bars.Observe all traffic laws and signals, just as if you were driving a car.Do not attempt stunts.Learn about the specific laws for bicyclists in your state.
 In the United States, bicycles are considered vehicles and have all the same rights and responsibilities as other motorists.Find alternate routes, rather than ride through busy intersections and heavy or high-speed traffic.

 Avoid eating large meals prior to biking.
 Have a high-calorie snack with you, especially when planning long rides, to prevent

 hypoglycemia.Always have a bottle of water with you.Carry a cell phone with you.
 You never know when you may need it.Have some basic bicycle repair tools with you.Do not impair your hearing with headphones or earbuds.